sanapalakeerthi/AI_BOT/README.md

-this ia an ai bot
+This ia an AI Bot